YipLi-kktkt/PreludeOfMe/content/authors/admin/_index.md

     date_start: 2020-09-05
     date_end: 2023-09-16
     summary: |
       Thesis on _A Monte-Carlo Simulation on Resonant Scattering of X-ray Line Emission in Supernova Remnants_.
 Supervised by [Prof Yang Chen](https://astronomy.nju.edu.cn/EN/People/Professors/20200707/i113699.html).
-Presented papers at The Astrophysical Journal (https://doi.org/10.3847/1538-4357/ad3b94) with the contributions being published in The Astrophysical Journal (https://doi.org/10.3847/1538-4357/adb0b5) journals.
+Published a paper at The Astrophysical Journal (https://doi.org/10.3847/1538-4357/ad3b94) with the contributions being published in The Astrophysical Journal (https://doi.org/10.3847/1538-4357/adb0b5).

       GPA: 3.22/4.0